Clifton Hill renewal

 The estate on Noone Street (corner of Alexander Street) has older, rundown buildings that cost a lot to maintain.

-The project will build new, modern buildings and increase the number of social housing properties on the estate by 10 per cent.
+The project will build new, modern buildings and increase the number of social housing properties on the estate by at least 10 per cent.
 The estate will include private housing, which will help fund the project.

 The renewed estate will have: